Cmoen11/BuffBot/README.md

-`!summon` | Bot will join your channel if you're in a voice channel | Restricted `!leaveChannel` | Bot will leave your channel | Restricted `!patrol` | Bot will set people in jail if they do not currently play a game | Restricted
+`!summon` | Bot will join your channel if you're in a voice channel | Restricted `!leaveChannel` | Bot will leave your channel | Restricted `!patrol` | Bot will set people in jail if they do not currently play a game | Restricted `!play` | Bot will join your channel and start playing fine tunes.
+It require a link to the music source. | Restricted `!stop` | Bot will stop playing music. | Restricted `!setvolume`| Bot will change the volume to the given prosent | Restricted `!smug`| Bot will reply with a smug image | Everyone `!smugadd` | needs link to a image, and will add it to the smug list | Restricted

 Usergroups | # |
 --- | ---